Aman0509/learningSystemDesign/README.md

 ### Advantages

-- Increased redundancy
+- Increased redundancy (duplicating critical components or functions to improve a system's reliability and availability)
-- Better fault tolerance
+- Better fault tolerance (due to increased redundancy)
 - Flexible and efficient
 - Easier to upgrade
+- Cost-effective for large-scale, distributed workloads

 ### Disadvantages

 - Increased complexity
 - Data inconsistency
-- Increased load on downstream services
+- Increased load on downstream services (adding more servers (or nodes) to handle traffic at one layer can generate more requests or workload for the systems or services downstream (e.g., databases, APIs, or backend services))
+- Latency might increase due to inter-server communication

 # Storage